Not-Baguette/Stidium/tests/readme.md

 - Change the files every test
 - Stop indexing ASAP

+Conclusion: Blowfish is far better than AES when presented with huge amount of files, which is what we need.
+And doing it to 100,000 files is not good.
+But AES seems to perform better at smaller amount of files.
+More testing needed to validate the data.
+Also I noticed alot of files come out still somewhat corrupted, Might be faulty Blowfish algorithm on my part

+## Results
+These results are *relative*, they are just for documentation purposes only.

+### AES vs Blowfish
 #### 10,000 files - 1024 bytes each (1.0 KB)

 TBA